Pastoral Care Funds & Ministries

 St. John Paul II Fund for Religious Education and Faith Formation

-The St. John Paul II Fund supports the work of faith formation, young adult ministry, and parish religious education programs throughout the Diocese of Bridgeport through parish and program support, Youth in Action, and mini grants.
+The St. John Paul II Fund supports the work of faith formation, young adult ministry, and parish religious education programs throughout the Diocese of Bridgeport through parish and program support grants.

 St Charles Borromeo Fund for Vocations and Seminarians